ustclug/documentations/docs/services/gateway-nic.md

 }
 ```

-To whitelist any domain, add `listen 81` and `listen 444 http2 ssl` to corresponding site's server block.
+To whitelist any domain, add `include snippets/listen-80-alt` and `include snippets/listen-443-alt` to corresponding site's server block.

 We use iptables to redirect any traffic from outside USTCnet whose destination is TCP port 80/443 on local machine to TCP port 81/444 respectively.